IrvHenri/Fantasy-Football-Page/README.md

 ## Motivation

-I wanted to practice building an interactive form web page using HTML , CSS and JavaScript.
+I wanted to practice building a web page with an interactive form that uses ES6 template literals to update the HTML content.

 ## Tech/framework used
 - HTML